 Social Media (Anti-Trolling) Bill

 The Australian Government is committed to keeping all Australians safe from online harm.
-Defamatory comments made by trolls on social media can spread virally across the platform, with much of the content being unfiltered.
-Many trolls are anonymous, which makes it challenging to enforce the current defamation laws against them, especially for ordinary Australians.
+Defamatory posts on social media can spread virally across the platform, with much of the content being unfiltered.
+Such posts are often made anonymously, which makes it challenging to pursue defamation proceedings against the perpetrator, especially for ordinary Australians.

 High Court's Voller decision

-The challenges of responding to anonymous online trolling became clear after the High Court's decision in Fairfax Media Publications v Voller HCA 27, handed down in September 2021.
-The Voller decision shows that Australians who maintain a social media page may be exposed to defamation liability for defamatory comments posted on the page by others – even if they are not aware of those defamatory comments.
+The challenges of responding to defamation on social media became clear after the High Court's decision in Fairfax Media Publications v Voller HCA 27, handed down in September 2021.
+The Voller decision shows that Australians who maintain a social media page may be exposed to defamation liability for defamatory posts that others make on their page – even if they are not aware of the posts.

-To urgently address this situation the Australian Government has developed the Social Media (Anti-Trolling) Bill 2021.
-To address the implications of the Voller decision, the Bill will protect Australians from defamation liability that could arise if they allow users to comment on their social media page.
+To urgently address this situation the Australian Government has developed the Social Media (Anti-Trolling) Bill 2022.
+To address the implications of the Voller decision, the Bill will protect Australians from defamation liability that could arise if they allow users to post on their social media page.

-Where social media services establish and comply with a complaints scheme that allow the commenter's contact details to be disclosed with consent, or comply with court orders requiring them to provide contact details, the provider of the service will have access to a conditional defence from defamation liability.
+Where social media services establish and comply with a complaints scheme that allows the poster’s contact details to be disclosed with consent, or comply with court orders requiring them to provide contact details, the provider of the service will have access to a conditional defence from defamation liability.

-If the commenter cannot be identified, the Bill will enable victims to treat the provider of the social media service as a publisher for the purpose of potential defamation proceedings.
+If the poster cannot be identified, the Bill will enable victims to treat the provider of the social media service as a publisher for the purpose of potential defamation proceedings.

-The government has established a House Select Committee to inquire into online harms.
+The government has established a House Select Committee to inquire into social media and online safety.

-The committee will be able to scrutinise the issues addressed by the Bill and the measures it proposes.
-Appropriately, it will be able to do so in the broader context of anonymous online defamatory comments, online harms and effective protections against them.
+The committee is scrutinising the issues the Bill addresses and the measures it contains.
+Appropriately, it is doing so in the broader context of anonymous online defamatory posts, online harms and effective protections against them.

 State and territory reform process